 When you’ve hit a turnover plateau it is so easy to write it off as not your problem.
 We blame the government, we blame the weather or the season.
 It’s easier to point the finger than take responsibility.

 YES, I’M LOOKING RIGHT AT YOU!

 To help you take full ownership of this, an impartial brand audit is probably a good idea.
 You can put your pointers back in your pocket to then get your finger out and do the right work on your brand.

-As business owners we are in a state of perpetual juggling.
-Keeping the sales coming in, keeping the finances in order, creating content, networking, email, managing your team, working on your key
+As business owners, we are in a state of perpetual juggling.
+Keeping the sales coming in, keeping the finances in order, creating content, networking, email, managing your team, and working on your key

 projects.
-Then there is all the life stuff, running a home, groceries, laundry, family time, self care, exercise, sleep.
+Then there is all the life stuff, running a home, groceries, laundry, family time, self-care, exercise, and sleep.

 That’s a lot!

 When you just don’t have time to go off and do all of the right brand investigations work by yourself it is easy to let this procrastination pattern begin.
 The longer you leave things to the bottom of the list or on your back burner, the bigger problems with your brand can become.
 Delegate it and then you can focus your time on leading the solutions to any problems found.

 Any audit of any kind is steeped in the quality of it being detailed, accurate and 100% impartial.
 Beginning some investigations is not really serious enough if you need solid data to inform a well thought out strategy.
 When you know you need stats to back up your intuition it’s a good idea to think about a brand audit.